ali-hue-byte/EncodeX/README.md

 # EncodeX 🔒

-A simple app to **encrypt and decrypt text or files**, keeping your information secure and private with just a few clicks.
+A simple app to **encrypt and decrypt text or files**, keeping your information secure and private with just a few clicks, and helps you learn how encryption works see encryption in action — explore and understand data security visually!

 ---